uvarc/rc-learning/content/courses/containers-for-hpc/using.md

 #### `shell`

-Start a Apptainer container interactively in its shell.
+Start an Apptainer container interactively in its shell.

 `apptainer shell <SIF>`